allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 - actions are proportional to observations of the environment with the constant proportional rate, so-called proportional gain.

 Other than those features,
-- the agent adds random values following the normal distribution with a fixed standard deviation = 0.1 on actions,
+- the agent adds random values following the normal distribution
+	- with a fixed standard deviation = 0.1 on actions
+	- or with a variable one on actions,
 - actions pass through the hyperbolic tan function before being acted on the environment in order to make the tuning process stable.

 ## Environment